 We’ve praised Apple’s AirPods for their super-easy pairing and effortless integration into the iOS ecosystem, and we expect no less from the AirPods Pro.
 But much of what makes the AirPods such a solid choice for Apple users gets stripped away once you try to use them with an Android device.
 Pairing is less straightforward, you lose hands-free access to a voice assistant, and there’s no battery life indicator.
 The Echo Buds compensate for all of these cross-platform drawbacks through the use of the Amazon Alexa app.

 The app coordinates all of the Echo Buds’ functions from customizing the double-tap and long-press on each earbud to selecting your choice of the voice assistant.
 Pairing is almost as instantaneous through the Alexa app as it is when using AirPods with an iOS device.
 The app also shows you the battery life of each earbud and the charging case.
-Only Alexa works hands-free on the
+Only Alexa works hands-free on the Echo Buds, but you can set-up double-tap access to Siri on iOS or Google Assistant on Android.

 We believe the AirPods Pro will remain the most convenient choice for iOS users, but for everyone else (or those who use multiple platforms) the Echo Buds offer more.